 Pablo K. Valente is a third-year doctoral student who holds an MD from University of Brasilia, Brazil, and an MPH in Sociomedical Sciences from Columbia University.
 Prior to attending Brown, he provided clinical care to people living with HIV in Brazil and studied health disparities among LGBTQ individuals in the US and East Africa.
 He is interested in using quantitative and qualitative methods to study the relationship between socioeconomic status, stigma, and health disparities among vulnerable populations, especially regarding HIV prevention and care.

 Advisor: Jennifer Pellowski

-Alison Weber is a first-year doctoral student who holds a BA in Biology and Spanish from Mount Holyoke College and an MPH from Brown University.
+Alison Weber is a second-year doctoral student who holds a BA in Biology and Spanish from Mount Holyoke College and an MPH from Brown University.
 Prior to Brown, she worked in quality control testing for pharmaceutical and medical device companies.
-Her research interests are centered around global women's health, particularly during the postpartum period.
+Her research interests are centered around global maternal health, particularly during the postpartum period.
 Her work focuses on 1) the health of women living with HIV in global south contexts, particularly in South Africa and 2) maternal health disparities in the United States.
 She is interested in using mixed methods participatory-social justice designs to understand and shift drivers of health disparities and structural racism within the context of maternal health.

 BSHS Doctoral Alumni

 Augustine Kang PhD’20

 Dissertation: Sleep and Physical Activity among Latinx Children: Formative Research for Obesity Prevention Intervention Development

 Current Position: Investigator, Brown University School of Public Health

 Ashleigh LoVette PhD’20

 Dissertation: Resilience in the Context of HIV Risk: A Strengths-Based Perspective for HIV Prevention among South African Girls and Young Women